 Here’s a quick overview of how to use oils during meditation:

-- Diffuse the essential oil of your choice before
+- Diffuse the essential oil of your choice before bedtime and during the night to promote a good night’s sleep.
+Use 4-6 drops in a diffuser.

 - Identify trigger points on your body and use calming oils to target specific areas throughout the day and night.
 Spots to target include temples, wrists, and behind the knees.
 It’s important to dilute these oils with a carrier oil to prevent skin irritation.